Half the battle with frequent flyer points is finding the seats you want for your trip and using your points for your

 The Virgin Australia booking calendar ‘opens’ 330 days from the current date – I believe either at midnight or in the early hours of the morning AEST.

 With Virgin’s historical issues around international award availability, there’s no guarantee that award seats will be made available on long-haul international flights at 330 days, but domestically and for short haul, you will usually find them at this time.

-Of course, seats can be made available at any time prior to departure, not just from 330 days away – so it’s worth checking back on award availability every so often in case you didn’t find seats first time around.
+Of course, seats can be made available at any time prior to departure, not just from 330 days away – so it’s worth checking back on award availability every so often in case you didn’t find seats for the first time around.

 Guaranteed award seats for Gold and Platinum members

-A unique feature of Velocity is their ability to open up award seats for Gold and Platinum members, on request.
+A unique feature of Velocity is their ability to open up Economy award seats for Gold and Platinum members, upon request.
+This is called the “Economy Reward Seats Guarantee for an Annual Family Trip”.

 Taxes and fees for booking Velocity award tickets

 Velocity charges you taxes on top of the points you’ll pay, and these are usually pretty reasonable, especially compared to the competition.

-You are offered the chance of paying the fees using points or using cash – using points to offset the cash is almost always a bad deal, with a redemption rate of less than 1c per point.
-If you are points-rich then you might prefer to use it, but otherwise, I’d advise against.
+You are offered the chance of paying the fees using cash or even more points.
+Using points to offset taxes is always a bad deal – you’ll be getting less than 1c per point value.
+If you are points-rich then you might prefer to do it, but otherwise, I wouldn’t.